🌙

 *This article is based on extensive research using public resources.
 The conclusions reached by the author are opinions, not established facts.
 Readers should evaluate the material independently.
 Note: Mr Szabo has denied being Satoshi Nakamoto.

 * Please respect Mr Szabo.
-Additionally, beware of malicious individuals promoting crypto scam tokens in the name of Szabo and other Satoshi candidates like Len Sassaman.
+Additionally, beware of malicious individuals promoting scam tokens in the name of Szabo and other Satoshi candidates like Len Sassaman.

-*This article was updated on Nov 18, 2024
+*This article was updated on Dec 18, 2024